SARMs vs Steroids: Are SARMs Safer?

-Some anabolic steroids are FDA approved in medicine, such as: anavar (oxandrolone), testosterone and deca durabolin (nandrolone); indicating an acceptable level of safety for treating chronic diseases.
+Some anabolic steroids are FDA-approved in medicine, such as anavar (oxandrolone), testosterone, and deca durabolin (nandrolone), indicating an acceptable level of safety for treating chronic diseases.

-For example, Anavar has been successfully prescribed to men, women and children for cachexia, indicating its mild nature and high tolerance.
+For example, Anavar has been successfully prescribed to men, women, and children for cachexia, indicating its mild nature and high tolerance.

-In contrast, he has also treated over 2,000 men on SARMs, accumulating data over a ten year period.
+In contrast, he has also treated over 2,000 men on SARMs, accumulating data over a ten-year period.

-The FDA have also found evidence of liver and cardiovascular complications in SARMs-users (even in the short-term).
-In 2017, the FDA labelled SARMs as ‘potentially dangerous‘ and successfully shut down numerous online websites, that were labelling them as ‘dietary supplements’ (for human-use), instead of ‘research chemicals’.
+The FDA has also found evidence of liver and cardiovascular complications in SARM users (even in the short term).
+In 2017, the FDA labeled SARMs as ‘potentially dangerous‘ and successfully shut down numerous online websites that were labeling them as ‘dietary supplements’ (for human use) instead of research chemicals.

-One of the reasons why anabolic steroids are not a perfect medicine, is due to their negative effect on HDL/LDL cholesterol and blood pressure.
+One of the reasons why anabolic steroids are not a perfect medicine is due to their negative effect on HDL/LDL cholesterol and blood pressure.

 Different steroids will pose different levels of cardiovascular risk.
 For example, oral steroids such as dianabol or anadrol can cause large fluctuations in cholesterol, significantly increasing the risk of hypertension.
-However, injectable steroids, such as testosterone or deca durabolin only have mild effects on blood lipids.
+However, injectable steroids, such as testosterone or deca durabolin, only have mild effects on blood lipids.

 As previously mentioned, liquid SARMs will be broken down by the liver, causing ALT/AST enzymes to rise, signifying inflammation and stress to the organ.

-This is a similar effect to C-17 alpha alkylated oral steroids, which have the potential to cause liver damage, if abused.
+This is a similar effect to C-17 alpha-alkylated oral steroids, which have the potential to cause liver damage if abused.

-Injectable steroids will almost certainly be safer than SARMs, in regards to liver health.
-Even mild oral steroids such as: anavar, primobolan acetate and testosterone undecanoate, are likely to present significantly less hepatic risk.
+Injectable steroids will almost certainly be safer than SARMs in regards to liver health.
+Even mild oral steroids such as anavar, primobolan acetate, and testosterone undecanoate are likely to present significantly less hepatic risk.

-Anabolic steroids are forms of exogenous testosterone, thus when the body detects excessive levels of artificial testosterone, it shuts down natural production.
+Anabolic steroids are forms of exogenous testosterone; thus, when the body detects excessive levels of artificial testosterone, it shuts down natural production.

-Potent compounds like anadrol or trenbolone may cause hypogonadism (total shutdown), whereas mild steroids, such as: anavar or primobolan, may only cause a moderate decrease in testosterone.
+Potent compounds like anadrol or trenbolone may cause hypogonadism (total shutdown), whereas mild steroids, such as anavar or primobolan, may only cause a moderate decrease in testosterone.

 Thus, moderate interference with the HPTA (hypothalamic-pituitary-testicular axis) can be expected on SARMs.

-Certain anabolic steroids can cause gynecomastia, otherwise known as gyno, which essentially is the expansion of breast tissue in men.
+Certain anabolic steroids can cause gynecomastia, otherwise known as gyno, which is essentially the expansion of breast tissue in men.

-SARMs do not aromatize, however they can indirectly elevate estrogen levels, resulting in gynecomastia.
+SARMs do not aromatize; however, they can indirectly elevate estrogen levels, resulting in gynecomastia.
 This occurs due to SARMs competing with a user’s natural testosterone for binding to the androgen receptor.
-SARMs comfortably win this battle, due to a significantly higher binding affinity, leaving natural testosterone levels more readily available for binding to estrogen and DHT receptors.
+SARMs comfortably win this battle due to a significantly higher binding affinity, leaving natural testosterone levels more readily available for binding to estrogen and DHT receptors.

-Note: there are ‘dry steroids’ that do not raise estrogen levels, creating a dry physique that poses no threat of gynecomastia.
+Note: There are ‘dry steroids’ that do not raise estrogen levels, creating a dry physique that poses no threat of gynecomastia.
 A few examples of such compounds are: anavar, superdrol, turinabol and winstrol.

 Anabolic steroids are typically available in injectable or oral form.

-However, due to SARMs technically being a ‘research chemical’, they seldom come in tablet form — but instead as a liquid.
+However, due to SARMs technically being a research chemical, they seldom come in tablet form but instead as a liquid.

-Bodybuilders generally will administer liquid SARMs orally, either by swallowing it immediately or placing it under the tongue (sublingually), and letting it sit for 10–15 seconds before swallowing (for greater absorption via contact with the mucus membrane).
+Bodybuilders generally will administer liquid SARMs orally, either by swallowing it immediately or placing it under the tongue (sublingually) and letting it sit for 10–15 seconds before swallowing (for greater absorption via contact with the mucus membrane).

 Injection is generally considered the less convenient, yet more optimal, administration method for both compounds.
 This is due to injectables causing less hepatic and cardiovascular stress.